Skip to content

 “Other guys will say, ‘Hey J.B., it’s so and so,’ and I’ll say, ‘OK.’
 Now I know,” Briggs said.
 “Then we’d move right on.
 They wouldn’t look at me like I was any different.
 We would talk like I could look at them.”

-The visit also provided a chance for Briggs’ sons to see who their father once was, the big-league ballplayer on the team that flirted with the pennant.
-He would often tell his boys about his achievements, and they usually just nodded along.
+The visit also provided a chance for Briggs’ sons to see who their father once was, the big league ballplayer on the team that flirted with the pennant.
+He often would tell his boys about his achievements, and they usually just nodded along.
 Now they were seeing fans stop him.

 “They get to see people approach their dad and treat him like he’s a celebrity,” Renvy said.
-“Before, they were like, ‘Yeah, dad.
+“Before, they were like, ‘Yeah, Dad.
 Whatever.’”

-His vision loss failed to alter his outlook, as the only sign of Briggs’ blindness are the large sunglasses he wears.
+His vision loss failed to alter his outlook, as the only sign of Briggs’ blindness is the large sunglasses he wears.
 Briggs is the same guy who patrolled the outfield 60 years ago at Connie Mack Stadium.
 His lack of vision, Briggs said, does not define him.
 But he would love one more chance to see his sons, the boys he used to play catch with in the backyard.
 The dad can’t see them anymore.
 But the brothers certainly can see him.

 “He keeps going every day,” Jalen said.
 “We’re proud of him.
 He keeps us motivated to be the best we can be.”